Warm your hands, heart and soul with toasty sweet concoctions picked by a local who knows.

-1. Soma Chocolatemaker
+Soma Chocolatemaker

 Roasting and winnowing their own cacao beans, Soma has had a commanding, award-winning presence as chocolate makers in Toronto since 2003.
 Their variety of drinking chocolates is definitely worth a try!

-2. Mary’s Brigadeiro
+Mary’s Brigadeiro

-What to order: Mary’s Drinking Chocolate!
+What to order: Mary’s Signature Drinking Chocolate!
 Enjoy either fresh in-store or get it to bake fresh at home.
 Let’s just say this “hot chocolate” drinks like a meal.

-3. Chocosol Traders
+Chocosol

-This bean-to-bar chocolate shop on St. Clair West focuses on sustainable and ethical dark chocolate.
-You may even be able to spot them at local markets.
-Chocosol uses volcanic stone wheels to grind the cacao.
-We appreciate how the ingredients are "horizontally traded from forest gardens rooted in the Indigenous spiritual ecology of the Americas"—all marked on the packaging.
+We appreciate that the ingredients are “horizontally traded from forest gardens rooted in the Indigenous spiritual ecology of the Americas”—all of which are marked on the packaging.

 What to order: Drinking chocolate.
 It’s hard to stop there when there are coffee and chocolate bars, so don’t try to limit yourself.
 You’ll find pure flavours like the Unsweetened Cocoa drinking chocolate with 99% Cacao (the Jaguar version with 99% albino Cacao won Gold in the International Chocolate Awards: World Drinking Chocolate Competition in 2020) or Oaxacan Cinnamon & Five Chili Bomba for a bit of spice.

-4. Stubbe Chocolates & Pastry
+Stubbe Chocolates

 What to order: Hot Cocoa Bomb Set of four!
 It comes with four Stubbe Chocolate hot cocoa bombs, each with marshmallows inside.
 It’s a great way to enjoy a chocolate treat with the whole family.

-5. Bobbette & Belle Artisanal Pastries
+Bobbette & Belle Artisanal Pastries

-6. The Grand Order of Divine Sweets
+The Grand Order of Divine Sweets

 What to order: Hot chocolate bombs!
 Pick from various flavours, including caramel sea salt or peppermint hot chocolate bombs.

-7. Soul Chocolate
+Soul Chocolate

 Soul Chocolate is a small operation in East Chinatown that makes single-origin chocolate bars from bean to bar.

 What to order: One of their many hot chocolate flavours.
 Choose your own adventure with Classic, Mayan (with nutmeg, cinnamon, cayenne, vanilla and salt) or go fully festive with Peppermint Hot Chocolate.
-There's also a chocolate advent calendar with your name on it.

-8. Millie Desserts
+Millie Desserts

-Starting with crepes in Kensington MarketMillie Desserts is known for using its classic French technique in combination with Japanese flavours and methods.
-They have bloomed to offer desserts of all kinds for all kinds of events and are putting their unique twist on the hot chocolate.
+Starting with crepes in Kensington Market, Millie Desserts is known for using its classic French technique in combination with Japanese flavours and methods.
+They have blossomed to offer desserts for all kinds of events and are putting their unique twist on hot chocolate.

-9. Cacao 70
+Cacao 70

 With multiple locations, Cacao 70 is a reliable chocolate emporium that takes its hot chocolate very seriously!
 Coffee, food, ice cream dips—the list goes on!